lofstranbjorn/NETN-FAFD/pages/02.platforms/02.units/docs.md

 Aggregate Units are represented in an NETN Federation as an instance of the HLA object class *HLAobjectRoot.Unit* with the follwing attributes.

 Identifiers
-- Name
+- Name, AggregateMarking
-- UUID
+- UUID, UniqueID, EntityIdentifier
 - Callsign
-- EntityIdentifier
-- UniqueID

 Organizational Attributes
-- SuperiorUnit
-- SubUnits
-- Force
+- SuperiorUnit, HigherHeadquarters
+- SubUnits, EmbeddedUnitList, SilentAggregates, SubAggregateIdentifiers, EntityIdentifiers, EntityList
-- ForceIdentifier
+- Force, ForceIdentifier
-- HigherHeadquarters
-- EmbeddedUnitList
+- Echelon

 Resources
 - Holdings